Braves vs. Pirates Player Props Betting Odds

 Olson Stats

-- Olson enters this game looking to extend his five-game hit streak.
-In his last five games he is batting .368 with a double, three home runs, four walks and nine RBI.
+- Olson heads into this game looking to extend his six-game hit streak.
+During his last 10 games he is batting .382 with a double, six home runs, nine walks and 18 RBI.

 Olson Recent Games